williamdemeo/cs370-spring2022/README.md

 ## Homework

-The written homework assignments will account for 30% of the course grade and will be due every week on Friday by 10:59pm, as indicated in [the course syllabus](https://github.com/williamdemeo/cs370-spring2022/tree/master/syllabus).
+The written homework assignments will account for 30% of the course grade and will be due most weeks on Wednesday by 10:59pm, unless otherwise indicated.
+See the tentative [course syllabus](https://github.com/williamdemeo/cs370-spring2022/tree/master/syllabus).

 The lowest (or missed) homework score will be dropped and not counted toward the final course grade.